ethereum/ethereum-org-website/src/content/contributing/adding-layer-2/index.md

 Some information we will need beyond standard information of the Layer 2 are:

 - [L2Beat page](https://l2beat.com) - in order to be considered we need this project to be featured on L2beat.
 This resource provides a great risk assessment of layer 2 projects.
+If the project is not featured on L2Beat, they will not be considered for ethereum.org.
 - Is the project open source
 - What kind of layer 2 is it?
 Optimistic?
 ZK?
 Validium?
 - Bridges - how are users able to onboard to the layer 2.